helicalAI/helical/docs/index.md

 ```

 ### Singularity (Optional)
-If you desire to run your code in a singularity file, you can use the [singularity.def](../../helical/singularity.def) file and build an apptainer with it:
+If you desire to run your code in a singularity file, you can use the <a href="https://github.com/helicalAI/helical/blob/release/singularity.def" target="_blank">singularity.def</a> file and build an apptainer with it:
 ```
 apptainer build --sandbox singularity/helical singularity.def
 ```